FindMySchool LogoFindMySchool

 Davison Church of England High School for Girls, Worthing is a high-expectation, high-demand state secondary where curriculum sequencing, literacy routines, and personal development are tightly integrated.
 The depth of clubs, trips and extension opportunities makes it particularly compelling for girls who enjoy being busy and involved, whether through music, STEM, sport, faith groups, or student leadership.
 Best suited to families who want a girls-only education with a clear Church school identity and are prepared for competitive admission.

 The school has a strong quality profile.
-It was rated Outstanding across all inspection areas in June 2024, and its GCSE outcomes place it in line with the middle 35% of schools in England, with above-average progress reflected in a positive Progress 8 score.
+It was rated Outstanding across all inspection areas in June 2024, and its GCSE outcomes place it in the upper part of the national table, with above-average progress reflected in a positive Progress 8 score.

 Yes, recent admissions data shows more applications than offers, with 495 applications for 269 offers recorded, and the school listed as oversubscribed.
 That level of demand means families should shortlist alternatives as well.